rosaguta/DIV-sound-doc/Writerside/topics/Learning Outcomes/3_Agile_Method.md

 ## Other methodologies

-there are of course outer agile methods such as:
+there are other agile methods such as:

 - **Software development**